Petey Williams

 Peter Williams III (born August 26, 1981) is a Canadian professional wrestler.
-He is currently signed to WWE as a backstage producer.
+He is signed to WWE as a backstage producer.
 He is best known for his time in Impact Wrestling, where he is a two-time X Division Champion.
 He is also known for his time in Lucha Libre USA (LLUSA), where he held the Tag Team Championship with Jon Rekon.
-He is known by his nickname "The Canadian Destroyer", a reference to his front flip piledriver finishing move of the same name.
+He is known by his nickname "The Canadian Destroyer", a reference to Doug Chevalier (Scott D'amore's original mentor) and also the name of his front flip piledriver finishing move.

 Professional wrestling career

 Early career (2001–2004)

 Williams was trained alongside Chris Sabin by Scott D'Amore at the Can-Am Wrestling School.
 Williams debuted in D'Amore's Windsor, Ontario-based Border City Wrestling promotion in 2001.
 He spent the next four years working on the independent circuit in Canada for Border City Wrestling; Blood, Sweat and Ears; and in the Northern United States for promotions such as NWA Cyberspace and Pro Wrestling Guerrilla.